pharindoko/csv-pipe-playground/README.md

 ## what the purpose ?

-process csv files in an event driven manner.
+playground project to get an understanding how processing csv files in an event driven manner can work using python and specific frameworks.

 ![csv pipe playground](/image/csv-pipe-playground.png)